MadTate/Master-s-Capstone/README.md

-Master's capstone about Gastrointestinal Stromal Tumors (GISTs), with original visualizations.
-Note: This version of my capstone has the sources highlighted throughout the paper per my advisor's incstructions for easy viewing.
+My master's capstone about Gastrointestinal Stromal Tumors (GISTs), with original visualizations.
+Note: This version of my capstone has the sources highlighted throughout the paper per my advisor's instructions for easy viewing.